sayashirley/olist-data-analysis/data_cleaning.md

 ### Missing Values and Duplicates

-The table below lists the key fields for each dataset, which were used to adapt the general SQL query for checking duplicates and missing values:
+This table lists the key fields for each dataset, which were used to adapt the SQL query below for checking duplicates and missing values:

 <div align="center">